 The new study for the living battery

-For the new study, the researchers developed their own material that aimed to solve this impasse and save "goat and cabbage", or rather "conductor and bacteria".
+For the new study, the researchers developed their own material that aimed to resolve this impasse and save “goat and cabbage”, or rather “conductor and bacteria”.
 It consists of a hydrogel made of carbon nanotubes and silica nanoparticles, which conduct electricity.
 All of this is held together by strands of DNA.
 Exoelectrogenic bacteria are then added to this infrastructure along with a nutrient-rich culture medium to keep them alive.

 The researchers say the recipe could be modified to modify some properties of the material, in particular by changing the size and sequences of the DNA strands.